Home » MBA Program » Faculty

 • Business Strategy

-Professor of Marketing, NYU Stern School of Business
+Clinical Professor, Department of Finance, NYU Stern School of Business

 Education